jaakkokorhonen/perplexity-settings/README.md

 ## Cognitive Fallacies

-If your LLM still can't work through misinformation, try asking it to filter cognitive fallacies using the [`cognitive_fallacies.csv`](cognitive_fallacies.csv) included in this repository.
+If your LLM still can't work through the misinformation, try asking it to filter cognitive fallacies using the [`cognitive_fallacies.csv`](cognitive_fallacies.csv) included in this repository.

 ## License

-[CC BY 4.0](license.md) 2026 Jaakko Korhonen — use and adapt freely with attribution.
+CC BY 4.0 2026 Jaakko Korhonen.
+Use and adapt freely with attribution.